 - 1. Responsibility for deliverables - 1.1 All drawings and other deliverables related to a design are the responsibility of the design engineer.
-Under a Design-Bid-Build project delivery methodology, delegation of design responsibility to the contractor is not acceptable. - Ensure all building mechanical deliverables are sealed by a qualified professional engineer. - 3.
+Under a Design-Bid-Build project delivery methodology, delegation of design responsibility to the contractor is not acceptable. - 2.
+Ensure all building mechanical deliverables are sealed by a qualified professional engineer. - 3.
 Completeness of drawings: - 3.1 All drawings shall be comprehensive in nature to allow for effective use in construction. - 4.
 Update of existing drawings: - 4.1 If the project is an addition, expansion, upgrade or modification to an existing site or facility, existing drawings may require up-dating.
 Coordinate with the City to understand the specific requirements.
 Typical requirements include. - Updating existing building floor plans. - Updating P&ID drawings. - The update of detail drawings for existing works is not expected or required. - 5.
-As-Built Drawings: - All building mechanical deliverables shall be updated to "as-built" status at the end of the project.
-The "as-built" documents shall incorporate contractor mark-ups, inspections performed by the design team, change orders, RFIs, and other communication between the Contractor and Design Team. - 5.2 Unless otherwise specified by the City and agreed to by the Design Team, as-built drawings are not required to be sealed (Otherwise known as record drawings). - 6.
-External, 3rd Party Consultants: - 6.1 Expertise and assistance may be required, from external 3rd party specialized consultants, outside of the primary architectural / design team. - 6.2 Areas where an external 3rd party consultant may be utilized, with permission from the City, are: - Fire protection systems. - Acoustic systems. - 6.3 The design team shall be responsible for monitoring the activities and progress of each 3rd party consultant. - 6.4 It is the responsibility of the design engineer to ensure that the deliverables follow all City standards and guidelines. - 7.
-Site Visits: - 7.1 The design team is responsible for ensuring that a sufficient number of site visits occur to facilitate the understanding of specific field conditions or status of existing facilities and buildings.
+Design reviews: - 5.1 Issue the design documents to the City for review at appropriate intervals in accordance with the City's expectations. - 5.2 Incorporate all WSTP comments into the design.
+Where a WSTP comment is not accepted by the design team, provide a complete response, including rationale, to the City Project Manager. - 6.
+As-Built Drawings: - 6.1 All building mechanical deliverables shall be updated to "as-built" status at the end of the project.
+The "as-built" documents shall incorporate contractor mark-ups, inspections performed by the design team, change orders, RFIs, and other communication between the Contractor and Design Team. - 6.2 Unless otherwise specified by the City and agreed to by the Design Team, as-built drawings are not required to be sealed (Otherwise known as record drawings). - 7.
+External, 3rd Party Consultants: - 7.1 Expertise and assistance may be required, from external 3rd party specialized consultants, outside of the primary architectural / design team. - 7.2 Areas where an external 3rd party consultant may be utilized, with permission from the City, are: - Fire protection systems. - Acoustic systems. - 7.3 The design team shall be responsible for monitoring the activities and progress of each 3rd party consultant. - 7.4 It is the responsibility of the design engineer to ensure that the deliverables follow all City standards and guidelines.